US Capitol Police

 There are many types of careers in criminal justice that are similar to this role.
-To learn about your options for a career in criminal justice, contact the schools listed here to learn more!
+To learn about your options for a career in criminal justice, contact the schools in our directory to learn more!

 Since this job can be very mentally and physically strenuous, you must go through a thorough application and training process before you can begin your career.
 The application process examines your work experience, your physical fitness, your knowledge of basic academic information, and your background.

 How to Become a US Capitol Police Officer

 The US Capitol Police maintains a thorough list of minimum requirements for those who want to join the US Capitol Police.
 However, it's important to note that meeting the agency's minimum requirements does not guarantee you a job.
 To be as highly qualified as possible, consider gaining experience in the area of law enforcement or completing a degree that is relevant to this field.